<img src="https://www.companydetailscompany.com/797693.png" style="display:none;">

 Laying the right foundations

 The cost-of-living crisis is making pay increasingly important, however pay alone will not stop your best people from leaving.
 To have a chance of slowing The Great Resignation, you must consider key factors that are currently driving career decisions.
-For example, flexible working and work-life balance through to organisational purpose.
-Ultimately, you must listen to your people and honestly review your organisational culture.
+For example, flexible working and work-life balance through to organizational purpose.
+Ultimately, you must listen to your people and honestly review your organizational culture.
 Ask questions such as – is the culture warm and welcoming and is your EVP an accurate reflection of the everyday employee experience?
 Only by active listening and taking onboard honest feedback, is change possible.

 Book a Demo